GoogleChrome/web.dev/src/site/content/en/blog/javascript-and-google-search-io-2019/index.md

 ## Stay up to date and get in touch

 If you want to stay up to date with announcements and changes, you should keep an eye on our [Webmasters Blog](https://webmasters.googleblog.com), the [Google Webmasters Youtube channel](https://youtube.com/GoogleWebmasterHelp), and our [Twitter account](https://twitter.com/googlewmc).
-Also check out our [developer guide to Google Search](http://developers.google.com/search/docs/guides/) and our [JavaScript SEO video series](https://www.youtube.com/watch?v=LXF8bM4g-J4&list=PLKoqnv2vTMUPOalM1zuWDP9OQl851WMM9) to learn more on SEO and JavaScript.
+Also check out our [developer guide to Google Search](http://developers.google.com/search/docs/guides/) and our [JavaScript SEO video series](https://www.youtube.com/watch?v=LXF8bM4g-J4&list=PLKoqnv2vTMUPOalM1zuWDP9OQl851WMM9) to learn more about SEO and JavaScript.